VFPX/Win32API/samples/sample_158.md

 To keep the code short several simplifications have been made: only one page is printed regardless of the size of the form; no control of the page orientation.

 The PRINTDLG structure, one used to initialize the printer settings, is mostly populated with zeros.
 That means all default printing settings are applied: one copy, all pages, portrait etc. To switch, for example,  to the album orientation, populate correspondent members of this structure.
-Check <a href="?example=150">this example</a>.
+Check [this example](sample_150.md).

 ***